-- 1. A participant that has been accepted into MHD shall have review hearings on a regularly scheduled basis.
+- 1. A defendant accepted into MHD shall have review hearings on a regularly scheduled basis.
 During the first six months after being found eligible (Phase I), the hearings shall be monthly.
 During the second six months (Phase II), the hearings shall be bimonthly.
 During the second year (Phase III), the hearings shall be set every three months.
-The court, in its discretion, may order participants to appear at any progress report/review hearing and may shorten time periods between hearings as determined appropriate. - 2.
-The treatment provider shall submit copies of the progress report to the MHD team members at least three court days prior to any hearing.

-- 3. At the hearings, the court shall review the progress reports for compliance, as follows: - a.
-If participant is making progress, set another progress report date. - b.
-If participant is not making progress, the court may: - (i) give participant additional time to comply and continue the progress hearing to another date; - (ii) indicate an intention to terminate participant from the program and, if requested, schedule a noticed hearing to hear further evidence of why MHD should be terminated and criminal proceedings resumed; - (iii) if the Court determines that a participant is performing unsatisfactorily in the assigned program, the participant may admit to performing unsatisfactorily and be given an opportunity to remedy their performance.
-If the participant is able to remedy their performance, they will thereafter be permitted to withdraw their admission and continue to participate in MHD, however, if the Court determines that they have not remedied their performance in the program the Court may terminate their participation in MHD without a further hearing; - (iv) refer participant for conservatorship proceedings pursuant to Welfare and Institutions Code section 5350 et seg. - c.
+The court, in its discretion, may order defendant to appear at any progress report/review hearing. - 2.
+The treatment provider shall submit copies of the progress report to the MHD team members at least three court days prior to any hearing. - 3.
+At the hearings, the court shall review the progress reports for compliance, as follows: - a.
+If defendant is making progress, set another progress report date. - b.
+If defendant is not making progress, the court may: - (1) give defendant additional time to comply and continue the progress hearing to another date; - (2) indicate an intention to terminate defendant from the program and reinstate criminal proceedings and, if requested, schedule a noticed hearing to hear further evidence of why MHD should be terminated and criminal proceedings resumed; - refer defendant for conservatorship proceedings pursuant to Welfare and Institutions Code section 5350 et seq. - c.
 At any time, a member of the MHD team may provide information to the court that may determine the need for a hearing.